 where $w_\indVar$ is a non-negative function.
 Similarly to total Sobol' indices, DGSM can be used to detect inactive variables: under mild conditions on $\cm$ and $\mu$, if $\nu_\indVar = 0$, then $\cm$ does not depend on $x_\indVar$.

-\paragraph{Link with chaos expansions.} Chaos expansions are particularly suitable to compute Sobol' indices, as they can leverage the orthogonality of the Sobol' decomposition.
+\emph{Link with chaos expansions.} Chaos expansions are particularly suitable to compute Sobol' indices, as they can leverage the orthogonality of the Sobol' decomposition.
 Thus, once the chaos expansion $\cm(\ve x) = \sum_{\alp \in \N^d} c_\alp \psi_\alp(\ve x) $ has been computed -- typically by using a sparse regression technique (see Section~\ref{sec:sparse_regression}), all Sobol' indices are computed from mere sums of squared coefficients \cite{SudretRESS2008}.
 For instance,

 In practice, estimates of $S_\indVar^\tot$ are obtained by restricting the summations to terms of the truncated expansion defined by a finite subset of multi-indices $\mathcal{A}$.
 On the other hand, since the partial derivatives $\partderiv[\psi_\alp]{\indVar}$ do not form an orthogonal basis in general, DGSM may not be simply derived from chaos expansions.
 Note that this can be achieved by projecting the derivative basis functions onto the original basis and recombining the PCE coefficients, as shown in \cite{SudretMaiRESS2015}.
 However, this approach involves rather cumbersome bookkeeping, and closed-form formulas are available only in a few cases.